wfailla/un-orchestrator/orchestrator/README_RESTAPI.md

 	}

-The same message used to create a new graph can be used to add "parts" (i.e., network functions and flows) to an existing graph.
-For instance, it is possible to add a new flow `000000002` to the NF-FG called ``myGraph'' as follows (note that the update contains all the things already part of the graph plus the new things to be added - the diff is in fact automatically calculated by the un-orchestrator)
+The same message used to create a new graph can be used to add "parts" (i.e., network functions, flows and endpoints) to an existing graph.
+For instance, it is possible to add a new flow `000000002` and a new endpoit `00000002` to the NF-FG called ``myGraph'' as follows (note that the update contains all the things already part of the graph plus the new things to be added - the diff is in fact automatically calculated by the un-orchestrator)

     PUT /NF-FG/myGraph HTTP/1.1
     Content-Type : application/json